 Four Waterfalls Walk Description

 From the Cwm Porth car park head back out of the entrance and directly across the road and you will see a small opening in the wall.
-The information board, which is well worth reading, indicates the start of this Brecon Beacons waterfalls trail.
+Here, you will find an information board that is well worth reading and indicates the start of the Four Falls trail.

 This first section of the Four Waterfalls Walk is highlighted by yellow waymarker symbols on posts and takes you south along the eastern bank of the Afon Mellte (River Mellte).

 The path is initially narrow but mainly flat along this stage of the Four Falls trail.
 However, there are parts where it is particularly rocky and uneven with tree roots running through the surface of the path.

 Four Waterfall Walk – Now for the Waterfalls!

-After 30-40 minutes you will join the main section of the trail and it is at this point where you will see your first waterfall.
+After 30-40 minutes you will join the main section of the trail and it is at this point that you will see your first waterfall.

 Check out this PDF for a detailed illustration of the walk and the location of the waterfalls.
 The main trail is a circular path and you simply follow the red waymarker symbols that appear on numbered posts to make your way around.

 To view the waterfalls you are required to follow the waterfall link paths using the green waymarker symbols, again on numbered posts, as guidance.

 When you reach each of the four waterfall link paths, you will find an information board.
-These indicate the name of the falls, the distance of the falls from the main path and level of difficulty to reach the falls.
+These indicate the name of the falls, the distance of the falls from the main path and the level of difficulty to reach the falls.